-Invited by Cook Islands Prime Minister Henry Puna, Conservation International has provided counsel and support to the marine park’s development.
-Currently in the design phase, the marine park’s steering committee is experimenting with innovative outreach efforts to value and foster public participation in the park’s design.
-Together with our partners, Conservation International is focused on supporting the Cook Islands with essential financing, research, knowledge sharing and technologies to bring the marine park to life.
+The marine park’s steering committee is experimenting with innovative outreach efforts to value and foster public participation in the park’s design.
+Along with our partners, Conservation International is supporting the Cook Islands with essential financing, research, knowledge sharing and technologies to bring the marine park to life.
 We have also supported the park’s inclusion in the Big Ocean Network, a professional network of the world’s largest marine protected areas represented by on-the-ground managers and their partner organizations.
 The aim is to improve the effectiveness of large-scale marine management globally by sharing information, expertise and resources.

-The Cook Islands Marine Park is one of the largest national commitments to the Pacific Oceanscape - itself one of the the largest conservation initiatives on Earth, encompassing 10% of the Earth’s ocean surface, 23 Pacific island countries and territories and a wide range of natural resources essential for human well-being.
-Conservation International is the founding NGO partner of the Pacific Oceanscape, an initiative of the Pacific Islands Forum Leaders, and as such, we work closely with leaders, governments and regional agencies to design and implement its framework for sustainable ocean management, stewardship and governance.
+The Cook Islands Marine Park is one of the largest national commitments to the Pacific Oceanscape - itself one of the the largest conservation initiatives on Earth, encompassing 10 percent of the ocean’s surface, 23 Pacific Island countries and territories, and a wide range of natural resources essential for human well-being.
+Conservation International is the founding partner of the Pacific Oceanscape, an initiative of the Pacific Islands Forum Leaders for sustainable ocean management, stewardship and governance.

 By the numbers

-The Cook Islands Marine Park will provide protection of rich marine biodiversity across 1.1 million square kilometers (425,000 square miles) of the country’s Exclusive Economic Zone.
+The Cook Islands Marine Park will ensure the sustainable management of ocean resources and provide protection of rich marine biodiversity across the almost 2 million square kilometers (735,000 square miles) that comprise of the country’s exclusive economic zone.